tebesfinwo/rename-pdf/README.md

 As suggested by its name, `rename-pdf` is binary renames a PDF file based on its title, sort of.

-Sometimes, name of a PDF file downloaded by the internet does not relate to its content at all, like, `123234.pdf`. `rename-pdf` renames automatically on your behalf without inspecting the content.
+Sometimes, name of a PDF file downloaded from the internet does not relate to its content at all, like, `123234.pdf`. `rename-pdf` renames automatically for you.

 ## Caveats / Things I haven't figured out or implemented yet